aniketsingh03/SecurityNotes/x86-Part1/README.md

              jne 0040103020
     ```
     The above statement will jump to address 0040103020 if the comparison above evaluates to **false**.
+    - movsb/movsw/movsd - These set of commands are used to move a 1 byte(b)/2 byte(w)/4 byte(d) value respectively from the `edi` register to the `esi` register.Typically, this command automatically increments both these registers by 4 bytes after execution.
+    - rep movsd - This is an advanced form of the previous command.
+This repeats the `movsd` command 8 times, ie it copies a 32 bit value instead of a regular 4 byte value.

 * <b>Calling Functions-</b>
     We can write functions in assembly and call them either from assembly code itself or from a C code.